International Service Teams

 Fall semester (pre-service): Host communities are identified by Student Coordinators.
 Student team members are selected in a competitive process.

-Spring semester (pre-service): Team members complete a three-credit-hour preparation course in advance of their summer abroad.
+Spring semester (pre-service): Team members complete an eight-week, three-credit-hour course to prepare for their summer abroad.

 Summer: Teams travel to host sites and live in the community for 8-10 weeks.